 Dan owns South Haven Brewpub.
 He and Shelby met in 2015 when he began hiring her to perform at the brewpub.
 After her diagnosis, Dan came to her with the idea to start a nonprofit, and has since played an integral role in supporting and funding CHD.
 He has held multiple benefits with her at the brewpub since then.
 When he is not working at the brewpub, he works as a nurse.

 Public Relations & Communications

-Sarah is a senior at Grand Valley State University and will be graduating with her degree in Advertising and PR this spring.
-She is a competitor in the Miss America Organization with Shelby and was even first-runner up at Miss Michigan this past June.
+Sarah is a graduate from Grand Valley State University with a degree in Advertising and PR.
+She is a competitor in the Miss America Organization with Shelby and was even first-runner up at Miss Michigan in 2019.
 While she has no personal connection to Huntington's Disease, as she's watched Shelby passionately share her story, she decided to join CHD's board for Communications and PR.

-Delaney is a freshman at the University of Alabama where she is pursuing Pre-Medicine.
-A sister of Shelby, she is at-risk for inheriting Huntington's Disease.
+Delaney is a sophomore at the University of Alabama.
+She is Shelby's sister, and is at-risk for inheriting Huntington's Disease.
 She has seen first hand the trauma of HD as four of her family members currently have the disease.
 Delaney also has a passion for the arts and has been singing and performing for years with her sister, in musicals, and at local Miss America pageants.
-Delaney aspires to go on to become a neurologist to help assist Huntington's patients and other neurological disorders.